asanmateu/movie-recommender/README.md

 # Movie Recommendations System

-Notebook containing a detailed exploratory data analysis and a NLP vector based recommendations system with Python3 and Scikit-Learn using a Kaggle dataset containing movies hosted by Netflix, Hulu, Prime Video, and Disney+.
+A detailed exploratory data analysis and a NLP vector based recommendations system with Python3 and Scikit-Learn using a Kaggle dataset containing movies hosted by Netflix, Hulu, Prime Video, and Disney+.

 Dataset: https://www.kaggle.com/ruchi798/movies-on-netflix-prime-video-hulu-and-disney / Guidance: Avinash Navlani